arexonmortel/react-create-account-form/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`

+## Testing

+You can test the live version of the Create Account form [here](https://react-create-account-form-coding-test.vercel.app/).

 ## Credits
 This project was created by Arexon Mortel as part of coding test.